jall/dotfiles/README.md

 * Add symlink overrides for certain brew bits?
     * `brew link --overwrite python3`
     * `brew link --overwrite php71`

+## Notes

+* LaTeX
+    * brew does not provide the simpler CLI tools like pdflatex - you have to get the whole MacTex cask, which is a 2GB install & a lot more than I currently want.

 # Inspirations